vogler75/automation-gateway/README.md

 - [1.7 DDS Driver (subscribe and publish)](#17-dds-driver-subscribe-and-publish)
 - [1.6 Added GraphiQL (http://localhost:4000/graphiql/)](#16-added-graphiql-httplocalhost4000graphiql)
 - [1.5 OPC UA Schemas to GraphQL Schema Importer](#15-opc-ua-schemas-to-graphql-schema-importer)

+## 1.24 Added OPC UA server
+The Gateway now also has an integrated OPC UA server.
+You can define what kind of data from MQTT brokers, other OPC UA servers and from PLC4X devices you want to have in the integraded OPC UA server.
+Data will be mapped to structured nodes in the OPC UA server.
+It is also possible to change the values in the OPC UA server and the changed values will be written back to the source (MQTT broker, other OPC UA server, PLC4X connected device).

+There is now also a GraphQL interface for the configuration of the gateway.
+This GraphQL Server can be enabled by setting the environment variable "GATEWAY_CONFIG_PORT=9999".
+9999 will be the port for the configuration GraphQL serer.
+This configuration GraphQL server can be used to build a configuration Ui for the gateway.

 ## 1.23 Upgrade to VertX 4.4.6
 The GraphQL server websocket subprotocol now changed to the new one: "graphql-transport-ws".
 The older Apollo subprotocol "graphql-ws" is not supported anymore.